brunogoncalooliveira/pacs.002.001.003/README.md

 # pacs.002.001.003

-Example of a xslt transform of pacs.002.001.003
+Example of a xslt transform of pacs.002.001.003 to flat format